Department of Homeland Security (DHS)

 The Student and Exchange Visitor Program (SEVP) is pleased to launch the web-based training course titled "SEVIS Training for School Officials."
 This training will provide instruction to you on your responsibilities and those of the foreign students in meeting their obligations in Student and Exchange Visitor Information System (SEVIS).
 The course will assist newly Designated School Officials who need additional guidance on completing various actions required to update and maintain student information in SEVIS, it will also serve as a useful resource tool for the veteran school officials.
 Enjoy the Course!

-Field representatives are part of the Student and Exchange Visitor Program (SEVP) and serve as direct day-to-day liaisons between SEVP and certified schools, and those schools seeking initial SEVP certification.
+Field representatives are part of the Student and Exchange Visitor Program (SEVP) and serve as direct day-to-day liaisons between SEVP and certified schools.

 The SEVP Field Representative Unit enhances national security by fostering regulatory adherence and Student and Exchange Visitor Information System (SEVIS) data integrity.